 How to Use WordPress: The Guide

 WordPress is notoriously easy to pick up.
-In fact, that’s one of the reasons so many websites use the platform.
-However, there’s still a learning curve, thanks to its many features and options.
+In fact, that’s one of the reasons so many websites use this platform.
+However, there’s still a learning curve involved, thanks to its many features and options.

 Fortunately, we’re here to help you understand WordPress and begin using it effectively.
 Let’s start from the top!